Utygett/Utygett/README.md

 - С++ Developer
 - Bachelor's degree in law
-- Current Student of School 21
+- Graduated from School 42

 ---